3,900-Year-Old Egyptian Inscriptions Discovered At Mining Site

 “Once the [pharaohs] found it, they kind of went bonkers to go get it,” Kate Liszka, director of the Wadi el-Hudi expedition, told Live Science.

-Liszka added that during the Middle Kingdom, the pharaohs would mine amethyst, bring it back and have it turned into jewelry, which they gave away.
+Liszka added that during the Middle Kingdom, the pharaohs would mine amethyst, bring it back, and have it turned into jewelry, which they gave away.

 Archaeologists are hoping the inscriptions will help them understand more about the history of Wadi el-Hudi during the Middle Kingdom.